Headclass/3DEngine-Python/README.md

 Use JL keys to controll the yaw.

-Use UO keys to control the roll.
+Use UO keys to control the roll

+Use P key to switch between the projection matrices (small angle, wide angle, ortographic)
 # Dependencies
 Uses tkinter, math, and numpy packages.